Sloppy, wet, sweaty windows .. they’re a common complaint during cold winter months.

 A few years ago, I installed a Heat Recovery Ventilator in my own home.
 A years-long issue with sweating windows in two upstairs bedrooms and a bath vanished within a day of turning on the system.

-David Arthur is a LEED-AP, Green Building Consultant, and rabid fan of all things sustainable.
+Original content from Green Building Elements, by David Arthur.
+David is a LEED-AP, Green Building Consultant, and rabid fan of all things sustainable.
 He is the editor of GreenHomesConsultant.com